 He says "Our many awards & promotions during our highly challenging tours at SEAL Team FIVE and SDV Team ONE were in greatest part due to the incredible work of my teammates, I was blessed that they allowed me to stand on their shoulders, and they have my utmost admiration and appreciation forever."

-Due to those successes, he was promoted to Lieutenant Commander and selected to be the Chief of Maritime Counter-terrorism Ops for Admiral Charles Larson at US Pacific Command (PACOM) coordinating training and operations for Army, Navy & Air Force Special Operations units, as well as several federal intel & law enforcement agencies, during deployments throughout Asia and the Middle East.
+Due to their successes at SEAL Team FIVE & SDV Team ONE, he was promoted to Lieutenant Commander and selected to be the Chief of Maritime Counter-terrorism Ops for (Cmdr-in-Chief-Pacific USCINCPAC) Admiral Charles Larson at US Pacific Command (PACOM) coordinating training and operations for Army, Navy & Air Force Special Operations units, as well as several federal intel & law enforcement agencies, during deployments throughout Asia and the Middle East.
 In this assignment, he also worked with Secret Service details protecting Presidents Bush Sr. & Clinton.

 In 1993, he also completed the IROMNAN Triathlon World Championship in Hawaii (swim 2.4 mi, bike 112 mi, run 26.2 mi).

-In 1995, he attended Army Freefall/HALO School (freefall/skydive parachuting) at Ft.
-Bragg NC and Yuma AZ.
-(Upon selection to attend Army HALO School & due to his experience as a civilian skydiver, he was selected for a rare opportunity to formally "challenge" the course in a significantly shortened format for an accelerated graduation.)
+In 1995, he became one of the few SEALs to ever attend the Army Freefall/HALO School (freefall/skydive parachuting) at Ft.
+Bragg NC & Yuma AZ.
+(Upon selection to attend Army HALO School & due to his experience as a civilian skydiver & Army-certified static-line jumpmaster, he was selected for a rare opportunity to formally "challenge" the HALO course in a significantly shortened format for an accelerated graduation.)
 He is authorized to wear the military HALO Freefall parachute badge.
 He is most grateful to his bosses, Army Colonel Greg Flick & Colonel Jim Kingsley USAF who allowed that opportunity.

 He completed Command & Staff College graduate studies in National Security & Strategic Planning.
 He is authorized to wear the USCINCPAC Joint service badge & was awarded the Defense Meritorious Service Medal from ADM Larson.

 While stationed in Hawaii, one of his favorite off-duty activities was skydiving on the north shore of Oahu where he had hundreds of jumps and the great joy & friendships that come with that activity.
 During a routine skydive with O'Brien, one of his Marine Corps friends was killed due to an equipment malfunction.
-His friend was a military parachute rigger as a job specialty & had recently graduated from the Army Freefall/HALO Parachuting training course at Ft.
+The accident was even more surprising since his friend was a military parachute rigger as a job specialty & had recently graduated from the Army Freefall/HALO Parachuting training course at Ft.
 Bragg NC.
 The accident was the subject of a national news story.

 He also was in charge of an operations support center coordinating training and worldwide deployments for reserve units which prepared him for his follow-on assignment that included coordinating activities of SEAL reserves units throughout the eastern US at Naval Special Warfare (NSW) Group TWO in Norfolk VA.

-Another most solemn duty was serving as a Casualty Calls officer who was assigned to provide the first in-person notification of that Sailor's death to loved ones upon the death of any Sailor anywhere in the world who had family/NOK (next of kin) in O'Brien's region.
+Another most solemn duty was serving as a Casualty Calls officer who, immediately following a Sailor's death anywhere in the world, received short-notice assignements to provide the first in-person notification of that Sailor's death to the Sailor's family-NOK (next of kin) in O'Brien's region.

-He was then elevated to serve as Group Training Officer at NSW Group TWO coordinating worldwide training for active and reserve SEAL Teams plus directed the SEAL advanced training course, SEAL Sniper course & SEAL Breacher course.
+He was then elevated to serve as Group Training Officer at NSW Group TWO coordinating worldwide training for active and reserve SEAL Teams plus kserved as director for the SEAL advanced training course, SEAL Sniper course & SEAL Breacher course.
 He also helped develop new & improved curriculums for training programs incl. the SEAL advanced training course.

 O'Brien says "Ever since my first assignment in the military leading an infantry platoon in the Marine Corps, I was a 'grunt' at heart (infantryman).
 Ranger School was considered the best & toughest infantry training so I always wanted to try it.
-I am most thankful to Commodore Bob Schoultz for allowing my attendance."
+I am most thankful to Commodores Bob Schoultz & Karl Heinz for allowing my attendance."

 (Note: Many Army schools allow students from other branches of the military besides the Army.
 Regarding age, the average age for Ranger students is 22 & almost no students start or complete